batuhanozel20/deathRace/README.md

 7) Powerup Mechanic Should be added
 Powerup Mechanic: If car crosses over a platform and if there is a powerup on this platform, car should gain this powerup Powerups Planning to add: Minigun, Shield.
-(Shield done.
-Minigun Added but needs to be optimized)
+(DONE) ✓

 8) Models should be improved.
+(DONE) ✓

 9) 3 AI controllled cars will be added (DONE) ✓

-10) Race finishing position & time should be saved

-11) If first car finish race, a cooldown will start.
-After cooldown finished, racer who didn't finish race, will die.

-12) AI's skills should be improved so much (Taking powerup, Aiming to other cars etc) (DONE) ✓
+10) AI's skills should be improved so much (Taking powerup, Aiming to other cars etc) (DONE) ✓

-13)